greenelab/core-accessory-interactome/processing/README.md

 A sample is considered PAO1 if the median gene expression of PA14 accessory genes is 0 and PAO1 accessory genes in > 5.
 Similarlty, a sample is considered PA14 if the median gene expression of PA14 accessory genes is > 5 and PAO1 accessory genes in 0.

-A threshold of 5 TPM is used based on our analysis in [0_decide_threshold.ipynb](0_decide_threshold.ipynb).
+A threshold of 25 MR normalized estimated counts is used based on our analysis in [0_decide_threshold.ipynb](0_decide_threshold.ipynb).
 The goal of this notebook was to  define a threshold to determine if a sample if PAO1 or not (likewise, if a sample is PA14 or not).
 We used known labels from SRA to do this.
 Specifically, we examined the distribution of PAO1 samples (grey) vs non-PAO1 samples (blue).
 We define the threshold to be one that separated between the two distributions.
-We use this threshold in [1_create_compendia.ipynb](1_create_compendia.ipynb) to partition gene expression data into PAO1 and PA14 compendia.because we found that using a threshold of 0 TPM included some other SRA-labeled strains.
+We use this threshold in [1_create_compendia.ipynb](1_create_compendia.ipynb) to partition gene expression data into PAO1 and PA14 compendia.because we found that using a threshold of 0 MR normalized estimated counts included some other SRA-labeled strains.

-Using a threshold of 0 TPM, within the PAO1 binned compendium there are samples that SRA labeled as PAK or Clinical).
+Using a threshold of 0 MR normalized estimated counts, within the PAO1 binned compendium there are samples that SRA labeled as PAK or Clinical).
 ![pao1_compendium_0thresdhold](https://github.com/greenelab/core-accessory-interactome/blob/master/processing/MR_median_acc_expression_pao1_compendium_0threshold.svg)